msk0693/Image_Classifier/README.md

 # Image_Classifier
-Neural Network that takes grayscale images from the MNIST Fashion dataset and classifies them based on 10 categories.
+A neural network made with Tensorflow.
+The model takes grayscale images from the MNIST Fashion dataset and classifies them based on 10 categories.

+Dataset: https://www.kaggle.com/zalando-research/fashionmnist (imported from keras)

+Dependencies: Tensorflow(utilizes keras), numpy, matplotlib